jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 The Stack ADT
 *************

-* Stacks are a collection of elements that are only added and removed from one end
+* Stacks are a linear collection of elements
-    * The *top*
+* All adding and removing of elements happen at one end of the stack --- the *top*

+    * All elements are pushed (added) to the top of the stack
+    * All elements are popped (removed) from the top of the stack

 * Given this, the **L**\ ast thing **I**\ n will be the **F**\ irst thing **O**\ ut

     * LIFO

 * For example

     * A stack of plates that you'd see at a buffet
     * Webpage history with the back button
     * Undo in your text editor